 The Sandia quilt is based on a simple star design using the foundation paper piecing technique.
 I had tried out this technique several times before, so there was not so much new to learn here for me.

-Usually you print on specific foundation paper piecing paper, but it is impossible to get in Qatar.
-I try to avoid to order anything made from paper whenever possible.
+Usually, you print on specific foundation paper piecing paper, but it is impossible to get in Qatar.
+I try to avoid ordering anything made from paper whenever possible.
 It is heavy and shipment costs are insanely high compared to the actual price of the product.
-And as you need a lot of paper and usually have a lot of paper waste it would be simply to expensive to go for this special paper for a complete quilt.
+And as you need a lot of paper and usually have a lot of paper waste it would be simply too expensive to go for this special paper for a complete quilt.

-So, I decided to give it go with printing the pattern on normal printer paper.
+So, I decided to give it a go with printing the pattern on normal printer paper.

 It is a bit tricky as you cannot see through the paper that easily.
 I had manually transferred patterns on tracing paper before which was easier to sew.
 But doing this takes just too long to make it feasible for a whole quilt.

 So I was pretty happy that normal printer paper worked out fine in the end and my star spike blocks were prepared in no time. 🙂